Dashboard ready? Who should foot the bill if administration systems aren’t fit for purpose?

 • Published bySean Richmond

-Sean Richmond joined Dalriada in June 2022 and has seven years experience in the pensions industry; two of those as a Professional Trustee.
+Sean Richmond joined Dalriada in June 2022 and has ten years’ experience in the pensions industry; four of those as a Professional Trustee.
 Sean specialises in on-going Trustee work, and has extensive experience of risk transfer exercises from a Trustee and...

 • Get in touch with us